cancervariants/cancervariants.org/pages/about.md

 ## A Global Alliance

 Formation of the VICC was supported by the [Global Alliance for Genomics and Health (GA4GH)](https://ga4gh.org).
 The VICC effort evolved out of the Genotype2Phenotype Task Team of the GA4GH in 2016.
 Now a stand-alone organization and [GA4GH Driver Project](https://www.ga4gh.org/how-we-work/driver-projects/), the VICC is led by a diverse group of experts in the curation, representation, and interpretation of clinical-genomics evidence.
-Learn more about our directors and working group leads on our [leadership page](/leadership/).
+Learn more about our directors and working group leaders on our [leadership page](/leadership/).

 In our founding work, we established a cooperative partnership between 6 international clinical interpretation knowledgebases to build an analysis and initial search tool for harmonized clinical variant evidence in cancers (see the [knowledgebase integration project page](/projects/integration/) for details).